 Program Grantees

-• Associated Resources for Management and Development (ARMDEV) is supporting CCBO’s Women in Waste’s Economic Empowerment Activity’s Advanced Business Skills training program.
+• From 2022 to 2024, Associated Resources for Management and Development (ARMDEV) supported CCBO’s Women in Waste’s Economic Empowerment Activity’s Advanced Business Skills training program.

 • In 2021, Catholic Relief Services (CRS) partnered with the program to build local (barangay and city) government and private sector capacity for effective solid waste management through trainings covering SWM policy, strategies, waste analysis and characterization studies, and solid waste planning–while supporting communities in the adoption of more sustainable waste management and reduce, reuse, and recycle (the 3Rs) practices.
 Through a follow on grant, CRS is now supporting local governments to formulate local ordinances, improve the implementation of their local solid waste management plans in partnership with the private sector, and monitor household waste segregation.
 CRS is also working to increase the income of informal waste workers by strengthening their business management capacities, mobilizing resources, and providing small grants to improve their operations.